 Just like the discussion of cells in series, panels can be wired in series to create higher voltages and thus lower voltage drops (wasted energy) in the wires on the way to the controller.
 I wired some of my panels in series (sets of three) just for this reason.
 However, if one of the panels of the series arrangement is shaded, or even part of one panel in the series is shaded, then the voltage will drop for this entire string, and the output of the series string will be much lower than its full potential.
 If you are going to use series wiring then you should group each panel in the string in about the same location so that they might get about the same sunlight (or shadowing).

-On an RV
+On an RV news, you can use

 I considered big panels and decided to use more expensive small panels for one reason.
-Bigger panels didn’t fit as well on my roof as did the smaller panels.
+Bigger panels didn’t fit as well on my roof as the smaller panels.
 Bigger panels would have increased my RV height at the wrong locations at the edge of the RV.
 Taller RVs will hit more branches, especially on the passenger side.
 I wanted to keep the height as low as reasonable while still covering much of my roof with panels.